uzzielperez/uzzielperez.github.io/_posts/2020-03-29-Quarantine-Diary-in-a-nearly-Parallel-Universe.md

 I have found my Therapist on Instagram.
 DO NOT FOLLOW HER!
 The only boundary I shouldn't respect is de virus envelope.
 STAAAAAHP.

 ---
-I find that listening to Irish Boy Bands make me feel better.
+I find that listening to Irish Boy Bands makes me feel better.

 ### Day 19: